Jerryy

-Jerryy is a Nepali romantic drama movie directed by Hem Raj BC. featuring Anmol K.C. and Anna Sharma in the lead roles.
-The film revolves around Jaiveer "Jerryy" Rana (Anmol K.C.) who loves to live an adventurous life, and the trials and tribulation that he suffers during his life and love life with Akansha.
+Jerryy is a Nepali romance film directed by Hem Raj BC. featuring Anmol K.C. and Anna Sharma in the lead roles.
+The film revolves around Jaiveer "Jerryy" Rana (Anmol K.C.) who loves to live an adventurous life, and the trials and tribulations that he suffers during his life and love life with Akansha.

-The film was praised for the direction of Hemraj BC, its screenplay, and the performance of Anna Sharma.
-Critics consider it Anmol K.C.'s best performance.
-The film was a huge blockbuster at the box office and established Anmol K.C. as a leading actor in Nepali cinema.
+The film was praised for the direction of Hemraj BC, its screenplay, and the performance of Anna Sharm.

 Plot

 Jaiveer "Jerryy" Rana is a casanova and defines love as like a no-warranty mobile, but his definition fails when he meets the adorable Akanshya (Anna Sharma) on a trip to Mustang.
 Akanshya loves photography.
 This film is all about the journey of love between Jerryy and Akanshya which ends sadly with the death of Jerryy.